michalsnik/aos/README.md

 ```javascript
   AOS.refresh();
 ```
-will trigger recalculating offsets of elements.
+will recalculate all offsets and positions of elements.
 It could be handy in older browsers which don't support mutation observer.

-AOS is watching for DOM changes and if there are any new elements loaded asynchronously or something was removed from DOM script calls refresh automatically.
-In older browsers or `internet exploder` you might need to call `AOS.refresh()` by yourself.
+By default AOS is watching for DOM changes and if there are any new elements loaded asynchronously or when something is removed from DOM it calls refresh automatically.
+In older browsers like IE you might need to call `AOS.refresh()` by yourself.

 ### Animations